Ypurek/Python-random-cool-stuff/README.md

 - free local port 4000 (set in the code)

 ### Description
 after start server on **ws://localhost:4000**, client can connect and send text message, which will be resent to all connected clients
+also once per 10 sec server will send message to all clients
+also server will not resend messages with **ignore** word
+This is done to show there is no classic request/response sequence with websockets

 ## Launching playwright browsers concurrently
 [async_browsers_playwright.py](async_browsers_playwright.py)